It is an anxious time for our community and people across Ontario as we respond to the unfolding COVID-19 coronavirus pandemic.

 - Generally speaking if a tenant has never had problems paying their rent before and is able to show a realistic plan to both pay their rent on time and pay their landlord arrears, the Landlord and Tenant Board Members will give tenants a chance to repay any late rent before terminating a tenancy.

 - Landlords can still serve notices to tenants and fax applications to the Landlord and Tenant Board.
 As a tenant, your landlord can still serve you notices such as an N4 if you miss your usual timeline to pay your rent.

 - At present, neither the federal nor the provincial government have suspended rent payments.

 - If you have more questions and live in Scarborough Southwest, please email DBegum-CO@ndp.on.ca

-The federal government has announced a 6-month, interest-free moratorium on Canada student loan payments.
+The federal and provincial governments have both announced a 6-month, interest-free moratorium on student loan payments.

 The province of Ontario has extended the validity of expiring health cards during the State of Emergency.
 Expiring and expired health cards will continue to provide access to health services during this period.
 If you need help getting an OHIP card renewed or replaced, please contact my office at DBegum-CO@ndp.on.ca.

 - The province of Ontario is is extending the validity period of driver licences, licence plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates during the State of Emergency.